anujatehra/Password-Checker/README.md

 3. Run the script using: python password_checker.py

-4. Follow the prompts:
+4. Follow the prompt:

-Enter the password you want to check.
+-Enter the password you want to evaluate.

-Choose whether to check for known data breaches.
+-The program will analyze your input and display the password strength along with improvement suggestions if needed.

 Note:
-Internet connection is required for the optional HIBP breach check.
+-This script does not connect to any external services or databases.

-The HIBP check uses k-Anonymity and only partial SHA-1 hashes to protect your privacy.
+-It is a standalone tool for local password evaluation.

-Do not use this script to test passwords that you do not own or have permission to use.
+-Do not use this script to test passwords that do not belong to you.

 License:
 This project is licensed under the MIT License.